samumantha/research-software-engineering/content/example.md

 ## Example run

 :::{instructor-note}
-The instructor demonstrates running the code on their computer.
+The instructor may demonstrate running the code on their computer.
 :::

 The code is written to accept **command-line arguments** to specify the number